ThobesForBros/Wired-for-Perfection/perfectionism.md

 **KAMAL (whispering to himself)**
 My legs, they feel... stronger.
 It’s like there was no pain to begin with.

-*SAIF and JAZAM exchange glances, still stunned, but KAMAL isn’t paying attention.
+*SAIF exchanges glances, still stunned, but KAMAL isn’t paying attention.
 He takes a deep breath and strides toward the exit of the hospital, his footsteps confident.*

 **KAMAL (grinning, to himself)**
 My legs.
 They're... **perfect**!